christianepeters/howto/dual-boot.md

 ## Preparation

 Backup Windows: I unboxed the machine, started Windows, didn't connect to the internet, provided minimum info to Microsoft, then created a recovery usb stick using the Windows recovery options.
 Then I started "Disk Management" and used "Shrink Volume" on the C: drive to make it as small as possible.
-This shold leave some unallocated space we can use for the Ubuntu partition.
+This should leave some unallocated space we can use for the Ubuntu partition.

 Restart laptop.
 Type F2 and go to the Boot menu and change the boot order to boot first from USB.